-Finland’s national football team has existed for over a century and gone about its business quietly for much of that time -- never spectacularly successful, but also seldom disastrously poor.
+Finland’s national soccer team has existed for over a century and gone about its business quietly for much of that time - never spectacularly successful, but also seldom disastrously poor.

 However, in 2020, they achieved the improbable by qualifying for their first ever European Championships.
-To some extent, it is surprising that it took them so long to reach a major tournament -- Finland have never participated in the finals of the FIFA World Cup.
+To some extent, it is surprising that it took them so long to reach a major tournament - Finland have never participated in the finals of the FIFA World Cup either.

-While Finland was a grand duchy of the Russian empire, their football association was founded in 1907.
-In 1908, Finland became a member of FIFA.
+Despite Finland being a grand duchy of the Russian Empire, their soccer association was founded in 1907.
+A year later, Finland became a member of FIFA.

 In 1911, Finland played their first international against Sweden in Helsinki, losing 1-0.
-Finland participated in the football tournament at the 1912 summer Olympics, beating Italy and the Russian Empire, but losing their bronze medal match against the Netherlands.
+Finland then participated in the soccer tournament at the 1912 Summer Olympics, beating Italy and the Russian Empire, but losing their bronze medal match against the Netherlands.

-Although TUL players were ineligible to play for the national team between 1919 and 1939, many defected to play international football anyway.
+Although TUL players were ineligible to play for the national team between 1919 and 1939, many defected to play international soccer anyway.
 The two unions merged in 1956.

 Finland's fortunes improved in the late 1970s and the 1980s.
 They missed out on qualifying for Euro 1980 by one point and the 1986 FIFA World Cup by two points.

 Antti Muurinen took over as head coach in 2000 and presided over Finland's golden generation, featuring players such as Antti Niemi, Sami Hyypia, Teemu Tainio and Mikael Forssell, as well as Litmanen.
-However, he was unable to lead them to the 2002 World Cup or Euro 2004 and paid with his job for poor results in qualifying for the 2006 FIFA World Cup.
+However, he was unable to lead them to the 2002 World Cup or Euro 2004 and paid with his job for poor results in the 2006 World Cup qualifying campaign.

 Roy Hodgson took over as manager in January 2006 and came with huge pedigree, having previously managed at Inter Milan, but stepped down after failing to lead Finland to qualification for Euro 2008.
 Finland were only just edged into the tournament finals by Portugal.